dymnz/BlockBook/DevelopmentNote.md

 ### Design rules
-* A Beggar's Requests is stored in an array under the Beggar's Account
+* A Beggar's Requests is stored in an array under the Beggar's Account (Sandbox)
-* Rmoveal of Account/Request requires multi-sig
+* Rmoveal of Account requires multi-sig

 ### Possible improvements
 1. Request urgency: An attribute of a request that signifies urgency.
 When showing list, list according to urgency.